Results Monitoring Database

 User Guide

-You can download a PDF User Guide here.
-This User Guide is intended to give users a quick run-through of the PIDG Results Monitoring Database’s functionality.
+This User Guide is intended to give users a quick run-through of the PIDG Impact Monitoring Database’s functionality.
 For more detailed queries, please feel free to contact us using the details on the Contact Us page.

 Introduction

-The PIDG Results Monitoring Database is an online information source that provides the user with quick access to up-to-date predicted and actual development impact data from every PIDG-supported project.
-It has advanced functions for selecting and aggregating data, performing customised queries, downloading data and creating graphs.
-The data is updated quarterly, sixty days after quarter-end.
+The Impact Monitoring Database (IMD) provides the user with quick access to up-to-date impact data from every PIDG-supported project.
+It has functions for selecting and aggregating data, performing customised queries, downloading data, and creating graphs.
+The data is updated on an annual basis.

-The PIDG RMS is used to capture the predicted and, where possible, actual developmental impact of PIDG-supported projects.
-The RMS enables PIDG to track projects against four key developmental outcomes at three points in the project cycle when:
+The PIDG IMD is used to capture the predicted impact of PIDG-supported projects.
+The IMD enables PIDG to track projects against four key outcomes at three points in the project cycle when:

 Investment from commercial entities: